SYK thermal expectations are classically easy at any temperature

 A central theme in the classical theory is that zero-freeness, correlation decay, fast mixing, and algorithmic tractability often coincide in several families of models \cite{dobrushin1985completely,jerrum1993polynomial,weitz2006counting,ding2009mixing,barvinok2016combinatorics,regts2018zero,shao2021contraction,regts2023absence,liu2025correlation,huang2025strong}.
 These relationships are subtle and can be physically informative: for some natural models, thermal expectation estimation can remain efficient beyond the efficient sampling regime~\cite{bencs2025zeros}.
 In the quantum setting, relations between these notions are less clear~\cite{brandao2019finite} and further complicated by phenomena such as entanglement and the sign problem~\cite{chen2025sign,jiang2025positive}.
-Recent work indicates that clarifying these links yields new structural understanding of quantum Gibbs states~\cite{bakshi2025dobrushin}.
+Recent work indicates that clarifying these links yields new structural understanding of quantum Gibbs states~\cite{zlokapa2025average,bakshi2025dobrushin}.
 Our work suggests that understanding such properties can also help relate the algorithmic transitions of quantum and classical algorithms.

 \PRLsec{Acknowledgments} We thank Eric Anschuetz, Jordan Cotler, Ike Chuang, Daniel Lee, and Kuikui Liu for enlightening conversations.
 We especially thank Chi-Fang Chen, Aram Harrow, Saeed Mehraban, and Jiaqing Qiang for comments on a preliminary draft of this work, and Francisco Pernice for introducing us to the classical literature as well as for subsequent discussions and comments.
 AZ is supported by a Hertz Fellowship.

 \onecolumngrid